 Dr. Mueller teaches primarily in the Department of Civil & Environmental Engineering, with some courses offered through the Department of Marine & Environmental Sciences.
-Regardless of the home department, courses tend to tackle complex issues using a mix of science and engineering tools, or skills from different engineering disciplines.
-Courses are centered in the global context – of economy, environment, human health, and regulations – to tie course concepts to current issues and the big unanswered questions today’s students will be facing when they graduate.
+Regardless of the home department, courses tackle complex issues using a mix of science and engineering tools as well as skills from different engineering disciplines.
+Courses are centered in the global context – of economy, environment, human health, and policy/regulations – to tie course concepts to current issues and the big unanswered questions today’s students will be facing when they graduate.
 In particular, Dr. Mueller promotes courses incorporating open-ended projects and engineering design, where students both have an opportunity to drive the subject matter and a motivation to dig deep to find unique solutions to the challenges closest to their own visions and philosophies.

 Undergraduates are also encouraged to learn-by-doing through internships and research projects in the Lab, focused on chemical analyses, electronics, computer programming, mechanical design, or helping with field work.
 Undergraduate students at Northeastern are encouraged to contact Dr. Mueller if they have interest in developing a project targeting environmental issues or needing a novel sensor solution!